Jump to content

 < / >Decrease/increase speed

-SOpen speed menu
+SOpen the speed menu

 QOpen the ‘Quality’ menu

-JOpen chapter menu
+JOpen the ‘Chapter’ menu

-TSwitch subtitles
+TShow/hide subtitles

-DAccess drag mode (transcript/sign language)
+DSwitch access mode (transcript/sign language)

-RSwitch resizing mode (transcript/sign language)
+RSwitch between zoom modes (transcript/sign language)

 EscExit drag/resize mode or close menus

-HomeReset position of transcript/sign language
+HomeReset the position of subtitles/sign language

 API Reference